"Education is the most powerful weapon which you can use to change the world"

 Our Story

-The formula they hit on was simple and underpins how Cicero operates: Work with an educator to develop a year-long course of study with weekly, one-on-one instruction over video and deliverables based around the learner’s interests, the family’s context, and the educator’s expertise.
-With 60-minute meetings each week over video as well as regular check-ins via Google Classroom and WhatsApp, they discovered that their young learners had strong connections with their teachers and were more engaged and challenged by school than ever before.
-The personalized aspect of the arrangement also fit their lifestyle as they crossed oceans and explored far flung places.
+How Cicero operates: Work with an educator to develop a year-long course of study with weekly, one-on-one instruction and deliverables based around the learner’s interests, the family’s context, and the educator’s expertise.
+With 60-minute meetings each week over video as well as regular check-ins via Google Classroom and WhatsApp, we discovered that our young learners had strong connections with their teachers and were more engaged and challenged by school than ever before.
+The personalized aspect of the arrangement also fit our lifestyle as we crossed oceans and explored far flung places.

 Cicero was a lawyer and philosopher in Ancient Rome who stood up to Julius Caesar and decried the death of the Roman Republic.
-In other words, he was one of the good guys and on the right side of history.
+In other words, he was on the right side of history.
 But, he was also an educator in a public sense and advocated the idea that each person has a moral duty to develop him/herself to the fullest.
 Education wasn’t just a nice-to-have for Cicero.
 It’s fundamental to our being.

-In the 18th century English adventurers on their grand tour of Europe hired archaeologists when they arrived in Rome to show them the antiquities that were just then being unearthed.
+In the 18th century, English adventurers on their grand tour of Europe hired archaeologists in Rome to show them the newly-unearthed antiquities.
 They thought of these experts as teachers and called them cicerone after Cicero, a word that now means “guide” in Italian.

 Match Me With a Teacher